apache/incubator-devlake-website/docs/UserManuals/DORA.md

         - build
         - deploy
   ```
-  If you have set a [username/password](https://devlake.apache.org/docs/UserManuals/Authentication) for Config UI, you need to add the username and password to the curl to register a deployment:
+  If you have set a [username/password](https://devlake.apache.org/docs/UserManuals/Authentication) for Config UI, you need to add them to the curl to register a deployment:

   ```
   curl https://sample-url.com/api/plugins/webhook/1/deployments -X 'POST' -u 'username:password' -d '{